No. 601 Squadron RAuxAF: Second World War

 The Squadron became a day fighter unit in 1940 and operated both the Hawker Hurricane and the Supermarine Spitfire.
 Aircrew attrition and transfers to other units, war quickly took its toll on the pre-war personnel and as replacements were drafted in from all walks of life and all parts of the Commonwealth to cover casualties and promotions, the Squadron became as cosmopolitan as any other.

 Postwar operations

 The unit reformed in 1946 as a fighter squadron within the Royal Auxiliary Air Force (RAuxAF), initially equipped with the Spitfire, followed by the jet powered De Havilland Vampire and the Gloster Meteor twin-jet.
 The squadron disbanded along with all other RAuxAF units during the defence cuts of early 1957.

 Present

 Reforming on 20 April 2017 at RAF Northolt, 601 Squadron is now a Specialist Support Squadron of the RAuxAF.
 The 3 principal roles of the Squadron are to provide advice to the Chief of the Air Staff and the RAF to help address important issues; to provide access to new networks that the RAF has not traditionally been connected with; and to develop advocates for the RAF.

+Among the specialists appointed Honorary Group Captains to the squadron are: